shreeyasharma1804/notes/kubernetes/Pod.md

 No eviction
 ```

-The kubelet evaluates the free memory in the node at every --`housekeeping-interval (default 10 seconds)`
+- The kubelet periodically checks node resource pressure (default housekeeping-interval: 10s).

-- Soft eviction zone: Total free memory < 300 MB
+- Eviction thresholds are configured through evictionSoft and evictionHard settings defined in the kubelet config.
-- Hard eviction zone: Total free memory < 100 MB
+- If a soft threshold is crossed, the condition must remain true until `eviction-soft-grace-period` before eviction occurs.

-These values are defined in the kubelet config
+- If a hard threshold is crossed, kubelet immediately begins evicting Pods.
+The node is tainted as `MemoryPressure=True`.
+This prevents the scheduler from assigning new pods to that node.
+The node must stay out of hard eviction zone for `--eviction-pressure-transition-period` before removing `MemoryPressure` condition.

 ### Probes